srishina/mqtt.ts/README.md

 ```
 Note: The topic alias can be changed.
 Before changing, it is important that, there are no pending requests with the topic alias.

-# How does the network reconnect is handled in the library?
+# How the network reconnect is handled in the library?

 The client library supports reconnecting and automatically resubscribe / publish the pending messages.